horrifyingHorse/haka/README.md

 # `Haka`
-Simply select text, press the key combination, and add it to your file, without cluttering your clipboard buffer with one-time-use text.
+Simply select text, press the key combination, and it's added to your file!
+Without cluttering your clipboard buffer with one-time-use text.
 All using ***`Haka`***, a low level global keyboard event listener for Wayland.

 ## build
 Dependencies